earthday47/Multisite-Search/README.txt

 If you want Site 1 to be able to search all sites, do the following:
 2. While logged into Site 1, go to Administer -> Site Configuration -> Multisite Configuration.
 3. Add all the sites to the table using the form.

-4. Run cron to index all the pages.
+Note: You can configure cron to run on an interval.
+Access Administer -> Site Configuration -> Multisite Configuration -> Multisite Cron Configuration to set the "TTL" property. (thanks to -enzo-. http://drupal.org/node/886662)

 You can search all sites from the generated block or from the 'All Sites' tab on the Search results page.

 If you want all the sites to have Multisite Search, you must repeat steps 2-4 for each site.

-ADVANCED CONFIGURATION
+ADVANCED CONFIGURATION - SHARE TABLES
 Since doing the above for all sites is a major pain, you can also share the Multisite Search tables and only need to do steps 2-4 once.